tmobile/magentaA11y/_checklist-web/image-decorative.md

 - To have valid HTML, the `alt` attribute must still be present, even when set to the empty empty value of `alt` or `alt=""` (no space in between quotations).
 Either is an acceptable way to set the alt attribute to empty ([source](https://www.w3.org/TR/html-aam-1.0/#el-img-empty-alt)).
   - When the `alt` attribute is empty, the screen reader ignores it (and will not read anything).
-  - When the `alt` attribute is missing, the screen reader will read the src url or filename of the image which is a very poor user experience.
+  - When the `alt` attribute is missing, the screen reader will read the `src` name or filename of the image which is a very poor user experience.

 ## Reinforce decorative images with aria-hidden
 // Is this still true?
 We should test with a few screen readers and confirm.
 I think empty alt is very well supported by now.
 Additionally, I feel like adding additional aria goes against using the semantics first and foremost and actually builds in tech debt that devs may misuse.